 Generally speaking, it is always best to consult your dental units and evacuation system manufacturer for recommendations on which cleaning and disinfecting products to use.

-At the end of the day, clean and disinfect the HVE valve in an automated cleaning equipment (ultrasonic cleaner or washer disinfector) to remove debris and after it autoclave at 134°C (273°F), 2.1 bar, 3min.
+At the end of the day, clean and disinfect the HVE Tailpiece and 2-IN-1 Adapter in automated cleaning equipment (ultrasonic cleaner or washer-disinfector) to remove debris and after it autoclave at 134°C (273°F), 2.1 bar, 3min.
 You might want to consider buying a few of the autoclavable HVE Tailpieces and 2-IN-1 Adapters to ensure a pair is always readily disinfected and sterilized in case of a sudden need.